esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/02-scaffold.md

       image: nginx:latest
 ```

-But it accepts the creation of this Pod:
+But, it accepts the creation of this Pod:

 ```yaml
 apiVersion: v1